brandleesee/ePSXe64Ubuntu/README.md

 All downloaded compressed files are removed once set-up is complete.

-## Current Shortcomings

-Cannot Lock to Launcher.

-Config --> Plugins --> Video/Audio/etc currently close ePSXe - emailed developers.

-## Issues
+### Issues

 Please quote title when submitting issues and/or suggestions.

 The script is designed in such a way that whatever is happenning is clearly explained in the section's title/sub-heading.

+* Cannot Lock to Launcher.
+* Config --> Plugins --> Video/Audio/etc currently close ePSXe - emailed developers.

-## Installation tested on
+## Tested on

-Ubuntu Unity 16.04 x64
+* Ubuntu Unity 16.04 x64

-Ubuntu Gnome 16.04 x64
+* Ubuntu Gnome 16.04 x64

-Ubuntu Unity 16.10 x64
+* Ubuntu Unity 16.10 x64

-Ubuntu Gnome 16.10 x64
+* Ubuntu Gnome 16.10 x64

-## ePSXe Version
+### ePSXe Version

-ePSXe v2.0.5 Linux x64
+2.0.5 Linux x64

 ## More plugins